rails/rails/guides/source/configuring.md

 * `config.action_view.cache_template_loading` controls whether or not templates should be reloaded on each request.
 Defaults to whatever is set for `config.cache_classes`.

+* `config.action_view.eager_load_templates` controls whether or not templates should be cached and compiled on server startup.

 * `config.beginning_of_week` sets the default beginning of week for the application.
 Accepts a valid week day symbol (e.g. `:monday`).